We are thrilled to have our service available in the marketplace of Pivotal.io.

-Let’s walk through the different steps to register to a Streamdata.io account through Pivotal.io Marketplace.
-If you are not a Pivotal user yet you easily can create an account here.
+Let’s walk through the different steps to register for a Streamdata.io account through Pivotal.io Marketplace.
+If you are not a Pivotal user yet, you easily can create an account here.

-Once you have setup your Pivotal account, click on Marketplace in the left menu of your Pivotal console.
+Once you have set up your Pivotal account, click on Marketplace at the left menu of your Pivotal console.

 Search for Streamdata.io and select it.
 It will bring you here:

 Select the plan that fits with your needs and configure the name of the service instance and the target environment.
-For testing purpose we will use a development environment.
+For testing purposes, we will use a development environment.